dbltnk/rules-exploration/README.md

 ## P1 Game Modes

+* Mutation Mode?
+* Every N steps / rounds pick one of X features to evolve (tails, muscles etc)
+  * Try to get your species to survive/thrive
 * P1 CHALLENGE: create a state
 * "Material Design Mode": Create a certain structure. / number of elements.
   * P1 fixed list of challenges / puzzles to pick from
   * P1 [maximize / minimize] number of cells for species [X] by only making [n] changes in [m] steps (how to prevent brute force solutions)?
   * minimize works w/ mazentric
   * P1 create [a specific / any] [stable / oscillating / moving / replcating] structures (https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Examples_of_patterns // https://conwaylife.com/wiki/Cellular_automaton)
   * P1 Make [N] mutations to a species to get to a specific result
     * https://codegolf.stackexchange.com/questions/221091/minimally-destroy-cgcc-in-game-of-life

 * P1 IDENTIFICATION

   * Mark a pattern (mouse selection) and store it under a name
 * P1 CLASSIFICATION: Class 1-4

   * Compare with known classifications from DB (?) or scripts (?)